Game-based learning: strategies and advantages in training

 Training through interactive resources such as games allows professionals to learn with greater autonomy and at their own pace.
 It’s a strategy highly valued by companies because it’s ideal for acquiring specific skills in a safe environment where professionals can make mistakes and learn without risk.
 This training method provides workers with a goal and allows them to perform actions and experience consequences.
 In the process, it shares some of the best attributes of experiential learning or learning by doing.

-One of the biggest confusions to this methodology lies in its similarities with gamification.
-However, as well as similarities, such as the ability to turn routine tasks into actual learning experiences, these two methodologies also have differences.
+Perhaps one of the biggest confusions associated with this methodology lies in its similarity to gamification.
+While it’s true that some of these similarities are key, such as the ability to turn routine tasks into engaging learning experiences, the two approaches also have important differences.

 New technologies have unveiled the path to modern learning methods that are increasingly effective and attractive to professionals.
 One of these is game-based learning, which can turn any learning session into a unique experience.
 Some of the benefits of GBL are: